tutmryan/vo-dev-api/docs/infrastructure/multitenant-auth-setup.md

   - set `[NON_PROD | PROD]_LIMITED_ACCESS_CLIENT_SECRET` secret in the GitHub organisation
 - add the following application permissions from `Verified Orchestration Internal` API
   - VerifiableCredential.LimitedAccess
 - grant admin consent for the added permissions

+## Create an app registration for acquiring limited approval tokens

+- creat app registration named `Verified Orchestration Limited Approval Client` (with `(non prod)` suffix for the non prod environment)
+- choose `Single tenant` option for `Supported account types`
+- click "Register" to create the app registration
+- create a client secret for the Verified Orchestration API to generate a token
+  - set it to expires in 24 months
+  - store it in 1Password, `NonProd - Verified Orchestration -> Limited approval client secret` for the non prod environment
+  - set `[NON_PROD | PROD]_LIMITED_APPROVAL_CLIENT_SECRET` secret in the GitHub organisation
+- add the following application permissions from `Verified Orchestration Internal` API
+  - VerifiableCredential.LimitedApproval
+- grant admin consent for the added permissions

 ## Create an app registration for Verified ID callback token generation